blakecwyu/Python_Machine_Learning/Project - Hotel Performance/README.md

   - `occ`: Occupancy rate (percentage)
   - `rn_ttl, adr_ttl, rev_ttl`: Total values across all market segments

+*Note:
-*Note: ADR (Average Daily Rate) = Revenue / Room Nights Sold*
+ADR = Revenue / Room Nights Sold
+RevPAR = ADR * Occupancy*

 ---
 ## Project Sections
+###Hotel Performance - Statistical Analysis###
+1. Hypothesis 1 - Seasonal ADR differences
+   *Null Hypothesis (H0): There is no significant difference in prices (ADR) between seasons.
+   Alternative Hypothesis (Ha): At least one season's prices (ADR) differs.*

+   **Features**:
+   - Seasons (Spring, Summer, Fall, Winter)
+   - ADR

+   **Models**:
+   - One-way ANOVA
+   - Tukey's Range Test

+   **Goal**: To prove seasonality in hospitality industry and support pricing strategy.

+2. Hypothesis 2 - Occupancy difference between spring and summer
+   *Null Hypothesis (H0): There is no significant difference in occupancy between Spring and Summer.
+   Alternative Hypothesis (Ha): There is a significant difference in occupancy between Spring and Summer.*

+   **Features**:
+   - Seasons (Spring, Summer, Fall, Winter)
+   - Occupancy rate

+   **Models**:
+   - two-sample t-test

+   **Goal**: Based on the result of Hypothesis 1, spring and summer are not found significant difference in prices, which contradicts domain experience.
+Therefore, a new hypithesis based on occupancy differnece is created to explore whether the high prices in spring lead to low occupancy.

+3. Correlation - Relationship between prices and occupancy in seasons A scatter plot was created for ADR vs occupancy within the spring season.
+   Pearson correlation coefficients between ADR and occupancy for each season calculated.

+   **Features**:
+   - Seasons (Spring, Summer, Fall, Winter)
+   - ADR
+   - Occupancy rate

+   **Models**:
+   - Pearson correlation coefficients

+   **Goal**: To explore the assumption that ADR in spring may be too high and reveal relationship between ADR and occupancy in each season.

+###Hotel Performance - ML Regression and Classification###
 1. Regression: Predicting Hotel Performance
-   Use multiple regression models to predict **total daily revenue**
+   Use multiple regression models to predict **total daily revenue** and calculate ADR and RevPAR

    **Features**:
-   - Room nights sold by market: FIT, GIT, Corp
+   - Room nights sold by market (FIT, GIT, Corp)
    - Occupancy rate
    - Day of week (Monday–Sunday)
+   - Day type (Weekday, Peak, Holiday)

    **Models**:
    - Multiple Linear Regression
    - Random Forest Regression

-   **Goal**: Estimate expected revenue based on operational and calendar variables.
+   **Goal**: Estimate expected revenue based on operational and calendar variables providing insights for future pricing strategies.
----

 2. Classification: Predicting Occupancy Levels
    Classify whether a day will have **high occupancy (≥60%)** or **low occupancy (<60%)**

    **Features**:
    - Day of the month (1st–31st)
    - Day of week (Monday–Sunday)
-   - Day type: Weekday, Peak, Holiday
+   - Day type (Weekday, Peak, Holiday)
-   - Special event impact: Negative / None / Positive
+   - Special event impact (Negative / None / Positive)

    **Model**:
    - Decision Tree Classifier

-   **Goal**: Identify key factors influencing occupancy fluctuations.
----
+   **Goal**: To support future pricing strategies by identifying days that are more likely to have low occupancy so that targeted promotional or pricing actions can be taken.

 3. Classification: Grouping Day Types for Pricing Tiers
    Use clustering to identify whether the **existing day types**, weekday, peak, holiday, are sufficient, or if more **refined day types** should be created to better support pricing strategies.

    **Features**:
-   - Room nights sold by market: FIT, GIT, Corp
+   - Room nights sold by market (FIT, GIT, Corp)
-   - Revenue by market: FIT, GIT, Corp
+   - Revenue by market (FIT, GIT, Corp)

    **Model**:
    - K-Means Clustering

    **Goal**: Identify potential new day types (e.g., peak-season weekday, Saturday, event-driven weekend) based on performance patterns, to support more effective pricing tiers beyond the standard 3-category system.

 ---
 ## Project Structure
-ML Project - Hotel_Performance_project/
+Project - Hotel Performance/
+├── data/
+│   └── Mock_Hotel_daily.csv # Synthetic dataset (365 days)
+├── notebooks/
+│   └── 01 - Hotel Performance - Statistical Analysis.ipynb # Jupyter notebook with statistical analysis (EDA, models, results)
-├── Hotel Performance Prediction.ipynb # Jupyter notebook with full project (EDA, models, results)
+│   └── 02 - Hotel Performance - ML Regression and Classification.ipynb # Jupyter notebook with regression and classification (EDA, models, results)
-├── Mock_Hotel_daily.csv # Synthetic dataset (365 days)
+├── .gitignore # List of items Git not to track
 ├── README.md # Project overview and usage
 └── requirements.txt # Python dependencies for pip installation